Pierre-Antoine Berryer: Early years

-Berryer was born in Paris, the son of an eminent advocate and counsellor to the parlement.
+Berryer was born in Paris, the son of an eminent advocate and counselor to the parlement, a direct descendent from the first recorded members of the Berryer family originating from Jean de Candie, lord of Berryer in Bourges, in the person of Denis de Candie de la Berryer, royal commissioner of waters and forests of Domfront and Le Mans (died in 1630).

 He was educated at the Collège de Juilly.
 Upon leaving he adopted the law profession.
 He was admitted advocate in 1811.
 He married in that same year.
 In the great conflict of the period between Napoleon I and the Bourbons, Berryer, like his father, was an ardent Legitimist.
-In the spring of 1815, at the opening of the campaign of the Hundred Days, he followed Louis XVIII of France to Ghent as a volunteer.
+In the spring of 1815, at the opening of the campaign of the Hundred Days, he followed Louis XVIII to Ghent as a volunteer.

 Career

 After the second restoration he distinguished himself as a courageous advocate of moderation in the treatment of the military adherents of the emperor.
 He assisted his father and Dupin in the unsuccessful defence of Marshal Ney before the chamber of peers.
 He undertook the defence of General Cambronne and General Debelle, procuring the acquittal of the former and the pardon of the latter.
 By this time he had a very large business as advocate, and was engaged on behalf of journalists in many press prosecutions.

 Berryer stood forward with a noble resolution to maintain the freedom of the press, and he severely censured the rigorous measures of the police department.
 In 1830, not long before the fall of Charles X, Berryer was elected to the chamber of deputies.
 He appeared there as the champion of the king and encouraged him in his reactionary policy.
 After the revolution of July, when the Legitimists withdrew in a body, Berryer alone retained his seat as deputy.
 He unsuccessfully resisted the abolition of the hereditary peerage.
 He advocated trial by jury in press prosecutions, the extension of municipal franchises, and other liberal measures.

 In May 1832, he hastened from Paris to see the Duchess of Berry on her landing in the south of France.
 Her purpose was to organize an insurrection in favour of her son, the Duke of Bordeaux, who has since become known as the Comte de Chambord.
 Berryer attempted to turn her from her purpose.
 Failing to do, he set out for Switzerland.
 But he was arrested, imprisoned, and brought to trial as one of the insurgents.
 He was immediately acquitted.
-In the following year he pleaded for the liberation of the duchess, made a memorable speech in defence of François-René de Chateaubriand, who was prosecuted for his violent attacks on the government of Louis-Philippe of France, and undertook the defence of several Legitimist journalists.
+In the following year he pleaded for the liberation of the duchess, made a memorable speech in defence of François-René de Chateaubriand, who was prosecuted for his violent attacks on the government of Louis-Philippe I, and undertook the defence of several Legitimist journalists.